soarlab/FPTaylor/formal/README.md

     needs "tests/benchmarks_a.hl";;

 This command will verify all FPTaylor benchmarks with polynomial and rational functions.
-It requires quite a lot of time (5 hours) to complete this verification.
+It requires about 1 hour to complete this verification.